Lori Walker

 Did You Know?

-• Luther College students are eligible for an additional $100,000 in academic awards – in addition to scholarships and bursaries awarded by the U of R.
+• Luther College students are eligible for nearly $100,000 in academic awards – in addition to scholarships and bursaries awarded by the U of R.

 • Wondering where to live?
-Our student residence, The Student Village at Luther College, is considered the best choice for first-year student accommodation.
+Our student residence, The Student Village at Luther College, is considered a great choice for first-year student accommodation.
 Individual private rooms mean you can stick to your own schedule and you never have to deal with roommate hassles.

 Ready to learn more?